Layr-Labs/eigenlayer-contracts/src/test/integration/tests/upgrade/README.md

 ```

 **Note** how the initial staker actions are NOT followed by `check_X_State` methods.
 This is because, before calling `_upgradeEigenLayerContracts`, the test is being run on old contracts.
 Adding invariant checks to old state transitions is not the point of this test and would add a lot of maintenance overhead.

+**Note** that tests for previous upgrades should be removed if you need to write an upgrade for a new fork block.